-Ohlone College places among the top 20% of community colleges in California for:
+Ohlone College ranks among the top 20% of public schools in California for:

 - Ohlone is one of 112 community colleges in the State of California, which offer the associate degree or the first two years of study toward a bachelor's degree.
 Many students then transfer to complete their four-year degree at an institution in the California State University or University of California systems or at other public or private universities.
 Located above the northern reaches of Silicon Valley and the southern border of San Francisco Bay, Ohlone's Fremont campus has 300 acres reserved for open space.
 The campus offers a peaceful and aesthetically pleasing learning environment.
 At the center is the nine-building Academic Village, composed of classroom buildings dedicated to music, chemistry, computer studies, physics, art, business administration, allied health, and biology; two fully equipped lecture halls; the Hochler Student Center; Epler Gymnasium; and an Olympic size swimming pool.
 Ward Blanchard Center, at the core of the Academic Village, houses the Learning Resources Center, which include the Library.
 Surrounding this center cluster are other College facilities, including the Gary Soren Smith Center for Fine and Performing Arts, the Morris and Alvirda Hyman Center for Business and Technology, the Early Childhood Studies Lab, Gallaudet University Regional Center, the Student Health Center, other faculty and business offices, and the Athletics fields and facilities.
 Ohlone College is an accredited college, accredited by the Western Association of Schools and Colleges.
 Ohlone College is also authorized by the Bureau of Citizenship and Immigration Services to enroll non-immigrant students.

 Frequently Asked Questions